ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Experiments

 \subsubsection{ImageNet}

-We now turn to the more challenging case of ImageNet and evaluate our method on the large scale ILSVRC2012 ImageNet dataset~\cite{ILSVRC15}.
-The dataset consists of 1000 classes with 1.28 million training images and 50k validation images on which we report the top-1 accuracy.
-We perform data augmentation by taking random image crops and resizing them to $224 \times 224$ pixels.
-We further perform random horizontal flips and subtract the per-pixel mean.

-\textbf{Experimental setup.} For this set of experiments, we make use of the MobileNetV2 model~\cite{Sandler_2018_CVPR}, which was designed to be compact, with only 3.4M parameters, yet achieving better results than very deep networks, such as VGG-16~\cite{Simonyan15} with 138M parameters and GoogLeNet~\cite{szegedy2015going} with 6.8M.
-We rely on a pytorch implementation of the standard MobileNetV2, which makes use of batch normalization after every layer.
-For our approach, we use our CL strategy to expand all convolutional layers with kernel size of $3 \times 3$.
-We trained networks in 2 regimes: Short-term (as for ResNets~\cite{he2016deep}), where we trained for 90 epochs with a weight decay of 0.0001 and an initial learning rate of 0.1, divided by 10 every 30 epochs; Long-term, where we trained for 400 epochs with a weight decay of 0.00004 and an initial learning rate of 0.01, divided by 10 at epochs 200 and 300.
-In all cases, we employed SGD with a momentum of 0.9 and a batch size of 256.
+\textbf{Experimental setup}.
+For ImageNet~\citep{ILSVRC15}, we use the compact MobileNet~\citep{howard2017mobilenets}, MobileNetV2~\citep{Sandler_2018_CVPR} and ShuffleNetV2~\citep{shuffle_2018_ECCV} models, which were designed to be compact and yet achieve good results.
+We rely on a pytorch implementation of these models.
+For our approach, we use our CL strategy to expand all convolutional layers with kernel size $3 \times 3$ in MobileNet and ShuffleNetV2, while only expanding the non-residual $3 \times 3$ convolutional layers in MobileNetV2.
+We trained the MobileNets using the short-term regime advocated in~\citep{he2016deep}, i.e., 90 epochs with a weight decay of 0.0001 and an initial learning rate of 0.1, divided by 10 every 30 epochs.
+We employed SGD with a momentum of 0.9 and a batch size of 256.
+For ShuffleNet, we used the small ShuffleNetV2 0.5$\times$, trained as in~\citep{shuffle_2018_ECCV}.
+We also applied KD from a ResNet152 (with $78.32\%$ top-1 accuracy), tuning the KD hyper-parameters to the best accuracy for each method.

-\textbf{Results.} We compare the results of the original MobileNetV2 with those of our expanded version in Table~\ref{table:imagenet_mobilenetv2}.
-Our expansion strategy yields a huge improvement, especially in the short-term regime, increasing the top-1 accuracy by 7 percentage points (pp) without initialization and by close to 9pp with initialization.
-This short-term training regime could be valuable to work with limited access to resources.
-Nevertheless, in the long-term regime, our expansion strategy still achieves an improvement of 4pp without initialization and close to 5pp with it.
-Interestingly, our linear ExpandNets even outperform their nonlinear counterparts in this experiment, but the nonlinear ones still provide a better starting point than random initialization.
+\textbf{Results.} We compare the results of the original models with those of our expanded versions in Table~\ref{table:imagenet}.
+Our expansion strategy increases the top-1 accuracy of MobileNet, MobileNetV2 and ShuffleNetV2 0.5$\times$ by 2.92, 1.87 and 0.49 percentage points (pp).
+It also yields consistently higher accuracy than the concurrent ACNet of~\cite{Ding_2019_ICCV}.
+Furthermore, our ExpandNets without KD outperform the MobileNets with KD, even though we do not require a teacher.